Skip to content

 Product dimensions are required if you’re using:

-Simple packing algorithms, such as weight-based, but where dimensions are used to restrict certain products from being packed into specific boxes due to their size
+• Simple packing algorithms, such as weight-based, where dimensions are used to prevent certain products from being packed into specific boxes due to size

-If you’re on Shopify and any of these apply to your setup, you’ll need to add product dimensions to Intuitive Shipping.
-Without them, shipping methods that rely on these features won’t be able to calculate rates - and customers won’t be able to complete their checkout.
+If you’re using Shopify and any of these apply to your setup, you’ll need to add product dimensions directly in Intuitive Shipping.
+Without them, shipping methods that depend on these features won’t be able to calculate rates, and customers won’t be able to complete checkout unless you enable default settings.

-If you’re on BigCommerce and already have product dimensions entered in your platform’s product settings, you don’t need to add them to Intuitive Shipping - it’s optional.
-However, if you decide to manage dimensions through Intuitive Shipping, be aware that our values will override the ones in BigCommerce if they differ.
+If you’re using BigCommerce and already have dimensions entered in your platform’s product settings, adding them to Intuitive Shipping is optional.
+However, if you choose to manage dimensions through Intuitive Shipping, keep in mind that our values will override the ones in BigCommerce if they are different.

 Product weight is required if you’re using:

-If you don’t enter a weight in Intuitive Shipping, the system will use the weight stored in Shopify or BigCommerce for rate calculations - if it’s available.
+If you don’t enter a weight in Intuitive Shipping, the system will use the weight stored in Shopify or BigCommerce for rate calculations, if available.
 That means you must have a weight entered in either your eCommerce platform or Intuitive Shipping.

-If no weight is available, and no default settings are applied, shipping methods that depend on weight-based settings won’t be able to calculate rates - and customers won’t be able to complete their checkout.
+If no weight is available and no default settings are applied, shipping methods that rely on weight-based settings won’t be able to calculate rates, and customers won’t be able to complete their checkout.

 2. Enter the shipping weight of the product.
 The product weight in Intuitive Shipping will override the weight in your eCommerce platform product settings.